 So you're having a party or event and you're interested in hiring a Professional Bartender/Mixologist to take care of you and your guests?
 Great idea!
 But how do you evaluate professional bartenders and which service is the best for you?
 After all, it is a profession that many people are truly unfamiliar with.
 There is a lot that the common man or woman does not know.
 Here are the questions you should ask before you consider hiring a Professional Bartender/Mixologist.
 Make sure they meet all or most of these requirements.

-The classic Hemingway Daiquiri is my "Cocktail of the Week" and great for sipping in the summer months.
-Enjoy the different takes on this classic libation.
-Also, because I was in the daiquiri 'spirit', I included a great You Tube video from my friend and colleague, Marsha Meyer, on making a proper Daiquiri - check it out along with the classic recipe.
-BTW, this Daiquiri is not the frozen kind.
+The classic Hemingway Daiquiri is my "Cocktail of the Month", which is great for sipping by pool or at the beach.
+Enjoy the different takes on this classic libation, including Michael's version.
+Also, because I was in the Daiquiri 'spirit', I included a great You Tube video from my friend and colleague, Marsha Meyer, on making a proper classic Daiquiri - check it out.
+Btw, the Daiquiri, against popular belief, is not a blended frozen drink.